T-s-e/Student-Information-Management-System/README.md

 # Django-School-Management-System

-This app is meant to be used by school manager to manage their school records: student data staff results and finances.
+This app is meant to be used by school manager to manage their school records: subject data staff results and finances.

-It currently doesn't allow students/staff to login.
+It currently doesn't allow subjects/staff to login.
 Solely, it's expected to be used on a single machine or online for managers only.

 ## Demo